NFC East

-The National Football Conference – Eastern Division or NFC East is one of the four divisions of the National Football Conference (NFC) in the National Football League (NFL).
+The NFC East is one of the four divisions of the National Football Conference (NFC) in the National Football League (NFL).
 It has four members: the Dallas Cowboys, New York Giants, Philadelphia Eagles, and Washington Commanders.

-The division was formed in 1967 as the National Football League Capitol Division and acquired its current name in 1970 following the AFL-NFL merger.
-The NFC East is currently the only division in the league in which all four current teams have won not only at least one Super Bowl, but also at least two.
+The division was formed in 1967 as the Capitol Division and acquired its current name in 1970 following the AFL–NFL merger.
+The NFC East is currently the only division in the league in which all four current teams have not only won at least one Super Bowl, but also at least two.
 With 14 Super Bowl titles, the NFC East is currently the most successful division in the NFL during the Super Bowl era, with the AFC West second with ten titles.
 The Dallas Cowboys have the most Super Bowl titles in the division, winning five.
-The New York Giants have won four, the Washington Commanders have three, and the Philadelphia Eagles have two Super Bowl victories, including the most recent, Super Bowl LIX.
+The New York Giants have won four, the Washington Commanders have three, and the Philadelphia Eagles have two Super Bowl victories.

-The NFC East currently has the longest streak without a consecutive division champion, with no team having repeated since the Philadelphia Eagles won four consecutive titles from 2001 to 2004.

 History

 The division's original name, NFL Capitol Division, derived from being centered on the capital of the United States, Washington, D.C., and the country's birthplace, Philadelphia.
 In 1967 and 1969, the teams in the division were Dallas, Philadelphia, Washington and the expansion team New Orleans Saints, with the New York Giants swapping divisions with the Saints for the 1968 season.
 This arrangement had been agreed in advance as a means to ensure all of the NFL's teams would be able to visit New York once in those three years.
 With the merger in 1970, following contentious negotiations culminating in a random draw, it was agreed that New York (along with the St. Louis Cardinals) would permanently return to the re-branded NFC East.

-The NFC East has a long history of being geographically inaccurate.
-While the New York Giants, Philadelphia, and Washington are based on the East Coast, Dallas and St. Louis (later Phoenix, then Arizona) remained part of the East from the 1970 merger until 2002 despite being geographically west of most teams in the conference and closer to the Pacific Ocean.